What are Cybersecurity Threats?

 3. Cloud Security & Privacy

 The term refers to the security and privacy of the data that is in the cloud (data center) or on a company’s local servers and mobile devices.

 The most important thing to remember when it comes to Cloud Security and privacy is that your data needs to be encrypted before it travels or is stored on a cloud storage device.
 This might be the most crucial aspect of Cloud Security & Privacy because without encryption all your data would be susceptible to hacking or theft.

 The two main methods are public key cryptography and symmetric key cryptography.
 Public Key Cryptography typically uses a combination of an asymmetric key algorithm (public) with a symmetric key algorithm (private).
 Symmetric

 Malware is the term for malicious software that infects your computer and does harmful things to you.

-In the 1980s, the malware was mostly known as a virus or worm that infected a person’s machine through their email program or their internet browser.
+In the 1980s, malware was mostly known as a virus or worm that infected a person’s machine through their email program or their internet browser.
 In particular, it was often thought of as a nuisance and not much more.